Mumbai: 10-year-old hit by speeding truck dies after four hospitals refuse treatment

 When they reached the delivery spot, Nishad stood by his father's bike as Govind went to give the package.
 On his way back, Govind heard people screaming.
 When he ran to see what was happening, he saw Nishad lying in a pool of blood; a speeding truck had hit him.
 According to the devastated father, his son was alive and had not lost hope even while he was in severe pain.

-"'Don't worry papa, I am going to be fine.
+"Don't worry papa, I am going to be fine.
 I am all right.
 Nothing will happen to me.
 I am Baahubali' he said holding his father's face, while lying in the pool of blood.
 Seeing me panic, he got concerned about me.
 While I was shattered, he kept building up hope in me," said Govind.Govind picked Nishad up in his arms rushed him to a nearby government hospital, but that hospital referred him to the Dadwate hospital in Nalasopara west.
 The doctors there asked him to go to the Riddhi Siddhi hospital, which in turn asked him to go to the Allianz hospital, where Nishad breathed his last.

 Doctors wasted time